 Abstract

 There are two reasons to run a model on infrastructure you own instead of calling an API: your data isn't allowed to leave, or at high enough volume it costs less.
-Enterprises weighing that choice face three options — self-host open weights, call the same weights on a managed provider (Amazon Bedrock), or pay for a frontier model.
+Enterprises weighing that choice face three options: self-host open weights, call the same weights on a managed provider (Amazon Bedrock), or pay for a frontier model.
 We built one workload, one serving and scoring harness, and held everything constant except the substrate, so each comparison isolates who runs the model and on what.
-The workload is the document pipeline this architecture targets: structured field extraction from invoices and claims (520 documents, deterministic per-field F1 against ground truth) and retrieval-augmented question answering over a 2,686-document financial-regulation corpus (250 questions, scored by one independent fixed judge).
-We evaluated six open-weight families (Qwen3-VL-235B, Llama-4-Scout, GLM-4.7, Kimi-K2.5, DeepSeek-V3.2, GLM-5/5.2) and two frontier models (Claude Opus 4.8, Sonnet 4.6) across self-hosted vLLM, Bedrock, and direct-API substrates.
-Three findings hold: (1) substrate-invariance — the same weights produce the same quality whether we serve them or Bedrock does, within confidence intervals, on every axis; (2) the frontier quality premium is confined to extraction on degraded document layouts and does not transfer to grounded RAG, where an open-model cluster ties the frontier; (3) self-hosting wins on cost-per-token at high utilization for most of the lineup, with reasoning models the exception.
+The workload is the document pipeline this architecture targets: structured field extraction from invoices and claims (520 documents, deterministic per-field F1 against ground truth) and retrieval-augmented question answering over a 2,686-document financial-regulation corpus (226 questions, scored by one independent fixed judge that sees the retrieved context, validated against a human anchor).
+We evaluated nine open-weight families (Qwen3-VL-235B, Llama-4-Scout, GLM-4.7, Kimi-K2.5, DeepSeek-V3.2, GLM-5/5.2, the self-host-only Ornith-1.0-397B, the self-host-only 560B hybrid Mamba-MoE Nemotron-3-Ultra-550B, and the self-host-only 1.6T DeepSeek-V4-Pro) and two frontier models (Claude Opus 4.8, Sonnet 4.6) across self-hosted vLLM, Bedrock, and direct-API substrates.
+Three findings hold: (1) substrate-invariance, the same weights produce the same quality whether we serve them or Bedrock does, within confidence intervals, on every axis; (2) the frontier quality premium is confined to extraction on the hardest (commercial) degraded layouts and does not transfer to grounded RAG, where the whole lineup, frontier included, lands in one overlapping 80-86% band; (3) self-hosting wins on cost-per-token at high utilization for most of the lineup, with reasoning models the exception.
 Everything was measured on synthetic data, inside one VPC, and is reproducible from the open repository.

 1. Background and objective